Looking for something else?

-Web application firewalls can do standard blocking and meet compliance needs, but the full benefits go beyond Web application protection from a variety of vulnerabilities
+Web application firewalls can do standard blocking and meet compliance needs, but the full benefits go beyond Web application protection from a variety of vulnerabilities and threats.
+Web application firewall security can help companies improve application performance, understand data flow and get a handle on application use.

 This Web application firewall security mini guide offers a deeper look at how Web application firewalls work, how they can help protect your customers' environments, assist corporations in achieving compliance with the Payment Card Industry Data Security Standard (PCI DSS), and stop a slew of evolving Web application attacks.

-application security firewalls: How they can help protect customers
+Web application security firewalls: How they can help protect customers

 Web application firewall appliances and software are becoming a vital part of any customer's network security strategy.
 There are many ways in which a Web application firewall can assist in protecting your customers' environments.